psnakhwa/Responder_Slack_Bot/DESIGN.md

 [E2] Issue already in closed state.
 ```
 ```
-Use Case: Providing the manager with a list of major contributors for a buggy code.
+Use Case 2: Providing the manager with a list of major contributors for a buggy code.
 1 Preconditions
   Manager must have Slack and github tokens on the system.
 Manager must know the filename where the buggy code lies.
 2 Main Flow